VirusPilot/stratux-pi4/README.md

-## Attention: this script is using
-- stratux source v1.6.r1-eu032 (last verified Stratux Europe Edition version)
-- latest dump1090 (v11.0, May 14, 2026)
-- latest ogn binaries (v0.3.0, Feb 26, 2026)

-It is tested particularly for use in Europe, using [BLE and SkyDemon](#connection-via-Bluetooth-LE).

-It does NOT include the latest binaries  and user interface for 868MHz TX functionality for ESP32 based add-on modules.
-If necessary, please consider using the latest upstream versions.

 # Build a Stratux Europe on a Pi3, Pi4, Pi5 or Pi Zero 2W based on a fresh 64bit RasPiOS Lite Image

 - shopping lists: